 Lennox-Gastaut syndrome has a poor long-term outlook.
-Complete seizure control is rare, and most children have mental and behavioural problems.
+Complete seizure control is rare, and most children have cognitive and behavioural problems.
 The child’s IQ usually deteriorates over time.
 Few adults with this syndrome are able to live independently.
 At the end of one study that observed children with this syndrome for more than 12 years, 21% of the study participants were in regular school classes or jobs.

 - symptomatic syndrome